GagaBrar/click-the-cute-cat/README.md

-# click-the-cute-cat
+# Click the Cat
-** There is a cute cat waiting inside to let you click on her face, on her tongue.
+***There is a cute cat waiting inside to let you click on her face, on her tongue.
-** Don't be afraid she is very cute and friendly.
+***Don't be afraid she is very cute and friendly.

 ## Built
 * Used some basic HTML , CSS to make this cat-clicker.